tsembp/WG-Course-Task-Notifier-Bot/README.md

 - 💾 Keeps track of previously seen tasks to avoid duplicate notifications
 - 🤖 Command-based interaction to view all current tasks

+## Current Status

+⚠️ **Note:** This bot currently only works locally when running the Python file.
+I'm planning to deploy it to a cloud service to provide 24/7 availability and share it with our course Discord server of approximately 50 participants to help everyone stay updated on new assignments.

 ## Installation

 1. Clone this repository: